TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/BugfixingAZ/Index.rst

       Some descriptions with line length of max.
 72 characters

       Resolves: #12346
-      Releases: master, 10.4
+      Releases: main, 10.4

    Only create one commit.
 Do not create a branch.
-Work on master.
+Work on main.

    .. code-block:: bash